 Using identity-based policies (IAM policies) for AWS Cost Management

-The following AWS Identity and Access Management (IAM) actions will reach the end of standard support on July 2023: aws-portal namespace
+The following AWS Identity and Access Management (IAM) actions have reached the end of standard support:

-If you created your AWS account or AWS Organizations Management account on or after March 6, 2023, the fine-grained actions are effective immediately.
+If you have an AWS account, or are a part of an AWS Organizations created on or after March 6, 2023, 11:00 AM (PDT), the fine-grained actions are already in effect in your organization.

-This topic provides examples of identity-based policies that demonstrate how an account administrator can attach permissions policies to IAM identities (users, groups, and roles) and thereby grant permissions to perform operations on Billing and Cost Management resources.
+This topic provides examples of identity-based policies that demonstrate how an account administrator can attach permissions policies to IAM identities (roles and groups) and thereby grant permissions to perform operations on Billing and Cost Management resources.

 For information on how you can update customer managed policies, see Editing customer managed policies (console) in the IAM User Guide.